 Challenges of Healthcare Retargeting

-The world of healthcare retargeting is a bit difficult to navigate, and you must operate within the regulations and guidelines stated by the federal government.
+The world of healthcare retargeting is a bit difficult to navigate, as you must operate within the regulations and guidelines stated by the federal government.
 The ads must not include any content that could imply prior knowledge of personal medical information.
-For instance, if someone is experiencing a worrying symptom, their online search helps them conclude they are suffering from a socially-embarrassing health issue.
+For instance, if someone is experiencing a worrying symptom, their online search helps them conclude they are suffering from a socially embarrassing health issue.
 They then decide to get a test done and search for a relevant clinic in their vicinity.
 If they conducted this search via the family computer, the last thing they’d want would be to receive targeted ads about their condition.
 Any retargeting must thoughtfully keep the content generic, referencing only a brand, healthcare facility, or particular department rather than a specific disease or treatment.

-Compliant Retargeting With Facebook, Instagram and Google Ads
+Compliant Retargeting With Facebook, Instagram, and Google Ads

 Facebook, Instagram, and Google are extremely sensitive about healthcare-related retargeting, so our team gets creative with your ad copy and campaign targeting.
 The ads we run pay attention to your business’ expertise in a particular department without explicitly referencing any health condition.
 Imagine that a user visits a page on your website regarding eczema but leaves without converting.
 A subsequent ad they see needs to emphasize the dermatology department’s Unique Selling Proposition (USP) rather than eczema information.